YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 In light of this, our project aims to **investigate the features of recipes that make them kid-friendly** by focusing on the recipe's sodium content, balanced nutrients, preparation process, and safety.
 By doing so, we hope to provide valuable insights for caregivers to better support children's nutritional needs for a healthier life.
 To achieve this, we are analyzing two datasets consisting of recipes and ratings posted since 2008 on [food.com](https://www.food.com/).
 These datasets were originally compiled for the recommender system research paper, "[Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf)" by Majumder et al.

 To facilitate the investigation of our question, we examined both datasets and chose some of the highly relevant columns.
 The *Recipe Dataset* contains recipes from the website, an online recipe-sharing platform.
-This dataset has 83,782 rows and 10 columns.
+This original dataset has 83,782 rows and 10 columns.
 The *Interactions Dataset* contains reviews and ratings submitted for the recipes in the *Recipe Dataset*.
-This dataset has 731,927 rows and 5 columns.
+This original dataset has 731,927 rows and 5 columns.

+Shown below is the names of the columns that are relevant to our question and the description of the relevant columns.

 | Column      | Description                                                                                                           |